 Peak lead leg Y is the by-product of the efficiency and explosiveness of the back leg impulse and Z to Z transfer.
 Peak Y force is actually the result of the athlete pushing hard into the ground to decelerate the center of mass.
 In elite throwers, Y force is automatically initiated by two innate reflexes known as the “crossed extension reflex” and the “stumble” reflex.
 There is no need to intentionally “block” the lead leg, and doing so may disrupt the synergy of the remainder of the delivery.

 Finally, the rate of return to zero from peak negative Y shows the lead leg retracting and pulling backward to facilitate back hip rotation into late launch.

-Many people have considered the relevance of this “clawing action,” but it is important note that intentionally “blocking” the lead leg can be corruptive as it can force the pelvis to tilt anteriorly, compromising lumbar and abdominal stability.
+Many people have considered the relevance of this “clawing action,” but it is important note that intentionally “blocking” the lead leg can be corruptive as it can force the pelvis to tilt anteriorly, or to rotate excessively in the transverse plane, compromising lumbar and abdominal stability.

 Consciously “Blocking” the lead leg is a movement efficiency killer.

 Interestingly, of all the possible velocity contributors we studied, the least important was stride length.
 For years, some “experts” in baseball training world have insisted on reductionist concepts like, “the stride should be 120% of the height of the body” and “mass = gas!”

 The length of the stride is a product of the duration of the ride.
 And that duration or distance is different for every person.

 According to the data from our force sensor studies, mass is important for velocity up to about 180 lbs.